 Captain Richard A. Winkels serves as the Deputy Commander of the United States Military Academy Band at West Point, New York.
-A native of Red Wing, Minnesota, and a third-generation Soldier, Cpt.
-Winkels previously served as the senior U.S. Military music advisor for U.S. Army Central for Southwest Asia, stationed at Camp Arifjan, Kuwait.
-Cpt.
-Winkels’s military service has also included duties as the Commander of the 1st Armored Division Band, Fort Bliss, Texas; Associate Bandmaster and Officer in Charge of The U.S. Army Concert Band “Pershing’s Own," Washington D.C.; Executive Officer of the U.S. Army Training and Doctrine Command Band, Fort Eustis, Virginia; U.S. Army Japan Band, Camp Zama, Japan; First Corps Army Band, Fort Lewis, Washington.
+A native of Red Wing, Minnesota and a third-generation Soldier, Capt.
+Winkels previously served as the senior U.S. Military Music Advisor for U.S. Army Central for Southwest Asia, stationed at Camp Arifjan, Kuwait.
+Capt.
+Winkels's military service has also included duties as the Commander of the 1st Armored Division Band, Fort Bliss, Texas; Associate Bandmaster and Officer in Charge of the U.S. Army Concert Band "Pershing's Own," Washington, D.C.; Executive Officer of the U.S. Army Training and Doctrine Command Band, Fort Eustis, Virginia; U.S. Army Japan Band, Camp Zama, Japan; First Corps Army Band, Fort Lewis, Washington.

-While assigned as the Officer in Charge of the U.S. Army Concert Band in Washington D.C., Cpt.
-Winkels arranged and produced performances on the national and international level for military and civilian leaders.
-In October of 2012, he led The U.S. Army Concert Band in its historic military-to-military exchange with the Military Band of the People’s Liberation Army of China in efforts to build, sustain, and further friendship and cooperation for the future.
-Other highlights while assigned to Pershing’s Own include performances for the Presidential Inauguration of Barack Obama; the 2012 Norwegian Military Tattoo in Oslo, Norway; State Arrival Ceremonies on the South Lawn of the White House; “Spirit of America," and wreath laying ceremonies at The Tomb of the Unknowns in Arlington National Cemetery.
+While assigned as the Officer in Charge of the U.S. Army Concert Band in Washington, D.C., Capt.
+Winkels arranged and produced performances on the national and international levels for military and civilian leaders.
+In October of 2012, he led the U.S. Army Concert Band in its historic military-to-military exchange with the Military Band of the People's Liberation Army of China in efforts to build, sustain, and further friendship and cooperation for the future.
+Other highlights while assigned to" Pershing's Own" include performances for the Presidential Inauguration of Barack Obama; the 2012 Norwegian Military Tattoo in Oslo, Norway; State Arrival Ceremonies on the South Lawn of the White House; "Spirit of America," and wreath laying ceremonies at the Tomb of the Unknowns in Arlington National Cemetery.

 His military decorations include the Meritorious Service Medal, Army Commendation Medal, Army Achievement Medal, Army Good Conduct Medal, National Defense Service Medal, Global War on Terror Expeditionary Medal, Global War on Terror Service Medal, Military Outstanding Volunteer Service Medal, Army Service Ribbon, Overseas Service Ribbon, and the Noncommissioned Officer Professional Development Ribbon.

 Command Sergeant Major James Mullins was appointed as the second Command Sergeant Major for the West Point Band in August 2013.
 He enlisted in the Army in 1986.
-After attending the Armed Forces School of Music in Norfolk, Virginia, and continuing his first enlistment with the 392nd Army Band at Fort Lee, Virginia, CSM Mullins attended Virginia Commonwealth University in Richmond, Virginia where he graduated cum laude with a Bachelor of Music in 1993.
+After attending the Armed Forces School of Music in Norfolk, Virginia, and continuing his first enlistment with the 392nd Army Band at Fort Lee, Virginia, Command Sgt.
+Maj.
+Mullins attended Virginia Commonwealth University in Richmond, Virginia, where he graduated cum laude with a Bachelor of Music in 1993.
 He then attended the Peabody Institute of Johns Hopkins University where he was awarded a Master of Music in 1995.

-CSM Mullins returned to military service in 1995 by joining the Army Ground Forces Band at Ft.
-McPherson in Atlanta, Georgia as Principal Oboist.
-He then joined the West Point Band in 1996 as the Assistant Principal Oboe and Solo English Horn.
-He has served in numerous leadership positions with the West Point Band, including Woodwind Group Leader, and Administrative NCOIC.
+Command Sgt.
+Maj.
+Mullins returned to military service in 1995 by joining the Army Ground Forces Band at Ft.
+McPherson in Atlanta, Georgia, as principal oboe.
+He then joined the West Point Band in 1996 as the assistant principal oboe and solo English horn.
+He has served in numerous leadership positions with the West Point Band, including Woodwind Group Leader and Administrative NCOIC.
 In 2008, he became the Concert Band NCOIC and was assigned to serve as Family and Support Division Sergeant Major.

-CSM Mullins served as principal oboe in the concert band from 2002 to 2010, during which time he has performed throughout the country with the West Point Band.
-He also served as the oboist with the Academy Wind Quintet from 1996 to 2013, performing recitals for diverse audiences from coast to coast.
+Command Sgt.
+Maj.
+Mullins served as principal oboe in the concert band from 2002 to 2010, during which time he performed throughout the country.
+He also served as the oboist of the Academy Wind Quintet from 1996 to 2013, performing recitals for diverse audiences from coast to coast.